-★ Violent crimes represented around a third (33%)70 of all police recorded crimes in 2017/18, yet accounted for two thirds (66%) of all estimated 'Crime Harm'.
+★ Violent crimes represented around a third (33%) of all police recorded crimes in 2017/18, yet accounted for two thirds (66%) of all estimated 'Crime Harm'.
 Sexual offences, in particular, accounted for only 3.5% of all crime, but 34% of all crime harm.
 Violent crime, particularly robbery and violence against the person, remains heavily concentrated in Nottingham City and the night time economy.
 Alcohol remains a common factor driving vulnerability and offending is these cases.

-Police recorded violent crime increased by 20% locally and 18% nationally in 2017/18, driven primarily by the introduction of the 'stalking and harassment' offence category71 in April 2018.
-This follows targeted activity to improve compliance with crime recording standards during 2016/17 and the introduction of new harassment-related offences72 in April 2015.
-Consequently, police recorded violent crime does not provide a reliable indication of underlying tends over time73.
+Police recorded violent crime increased by 20% locally and 18% nationally in 2017/18, primarily driven by changes in the method for recording 'stalking and harassment' offences in April 2018.
+This follows targeted activity to improve compliance with crime recording standards in 2016/17 and various changes to violent crime-related recording classifications since 2014.
+Consequently, police recorded violent crime does not provide a reliable indication of underlying tends over time.

-Violence against the person offences recorded by the police increased markedly in 2017/18 at both a local (+18%) and national (+19%) level, largely affected by the introduction of the 'stalking and harassment' crime category.
+Violence against the person offences recorded by the police increased markedly in 2017/18 at both a local (+18%) and national (+19%) level, largely affected by changes in the recording of 'stalking and harassment' offences.
 Recorded 'violence without injury' offences increased by 27% across Nottinghamshire and 25% nationally, while 'violence with injury' increased by 9% locally and 10% nationally.

-Despite this increase, findings from CSEW (-1.6%) and local Accident and Emergency (-0.8%) and hospital admissions74 (-0.6%) data for Nottinghamshire all indicate marginal reductions in overall violence with injury over the last year, following significant reductions75 since 2013.
+Despite this increase, findings from CSEW (-1.6%) and local Accident and Emergency (-0.8%) and hospital admissions (-0.6%) data for Nottinghamshire all indicate marginal reductions in overall violence with injury over the last year, following significant reductions since 2013.

-70 Theft including robbery as a percentage of all recorded crimes except 'miscellaneous crimes against society' 71This requires all cases of harassment and stalking to be recorded in addition to the most serious additional notifiable crime reported at the same time (per victim - offender / group of offenders relationship)
+&lt;sup>70 Theft including robbery as a percentage of all recorded crimes except 'miscellaneous crimes against society' This requires all cases of harassment and stalking to be recorded in addition to the most serious additional notifiable crime reported at the same time (per victim - offender / group of offenders relationship)